nicnaude/Dropbox-UX-demo/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-Challenges encountered during the creation of this prototype:
+**Challenges encountered during the creation of this prototype:**
 Text wrapping does not automatically occur on Dropbox’s live terms of service page.
 I enabled shrinking on the web view to fit more content onto the viewcontroller and to eliminate right to left scrolling for the user.
+I would like to refactor the new user viewcontrollers into a single viewcontroller in code to avoid unnecessary duplication of code.